Karl-S-Kweon/Numbrio/README.md

-## React App  - Numbrio
+# React App  - Numbrio
 #### This is a recreation of 'Bulls and Cows' or 'Number Baseball' game.
-#### Unlike the classic rule of the game, this game display visible results of each guess, as UI/UX inspired by Wordle.
+#### Unlike the classic rules of the game, this game displays visible results of each guess, as its UI/UX inspired by Wordle.
-### Installations

 #### * React
 #### * Material UI
+### Installations

 ###